 Hormesis and Radiation

 Why has TMI not become a hotbed of cancers?
 Because, in the words of Dr. Robert Boyar of Argonne National Laboratory, "There are no data that support a linear inference of harm from nuclear radiation down to zero effect at zero dose.
 The data indicate that people would live longer and healthier lives if they received a little more radiation, not less."
 The complete lack of negative health effects from TMI and the lack of negative long-term health effects from Chernobyl, supports Boyar's statement.
-The health effect data on exposures to the public from TMI and Chernobyl perfectly fit the concept of Hormesis, but do not fit the no-safe-level theory.
+The health effect data on exposures to the public from TMI and Chernobyl perfectly fit the concept of Hormesis, but do not fit the no-safe-level assumtion.

 In the thirty years since hormesis with ionizing radiation was first discovered, numerous laboratories all over the world, from Japan to Switzerland, have come to essentially the same conclusion.
 In enormous doses, radiation is a deadly toxin that can, and does cause high cancer mortality.
 However, in low doses, such as those we experience continually as a result of living in a naturally radioactive universe, the effects provide a positive stimulation to life, and may well make life-itself possible for our species.
-The no-safe-level theory for ionizing radiation can now be understood to be little more than a myth with respect to low level exposures!
+The no-safe-level idea for ionizing radiation can now be understood to be little more than a myth with respect to low level exposures!

 Why, then, does the no-safe-level, zero-threshold "theory" continue to be widely accepted?
-Dr. Boyar makes a bold statement as to the reason, "Why, in the face of the evidence, does the zero-threshold concept remain so politically correct?
+Dr. Boyer makes a bold statement as to the reason, "Why, in the face of the evidence, does the zero-threshold concept remain so politically correct?
 More to the point, consider who benefits.
 Are there people who make their living exploiting the zero-threshold theory?
 You bet!
 Think of the government employees at the federal, state, and local levels who use zero threshold to concoct regulations for nuclear power plants, nuclear waste disposal, radon in homes, etc. Think of the government-sponsored researchers on disposal of nuclear waste, who search for ever more esoteric ways to protect people 50,000 years hence from a conceivable, trivial addition to the natural radiation background.
 One might call it 'bureaucratic free enterprise.'”

 Strong words, indeed.
-Add to this those in the public, political and environmental activist arenas who's reputations depend on their exaggerated prophecies of nuclear doom, and we can see that the business of keeping the no-safe-level myth alive is considerable.
+Add to this those in the public, political and environmental activist arenas whose reputations depend on their exaggerated prophecies of nuclear doom, and we can see that the business of keeping the no-safe-level myth alive is considerable.
 Without the public becoming aware of the truth and demanding the use of scientific correctness, this unethical practice will continue and fear of the low-level-radiation "bogey man" will endure.
 Once the public becomes aware of the safety concerning low level radiation exposures and makes their collective voice heard, the no-safe-level myth can be discarded and become little more than an historical point of interest similar to the false belief that the Earth is the center of the universe.

 Radiation is Invisible and Insidious...Right?